Nimsey/bakery-e-commerce/README.md

 - `README.md`: The main markdown file that written to explain the details your app.
 - `server.js`: The main file that controls the entire application.

+### Roadmap
+- create roles that will have permission values on what they can see and edit
+- teams that can have limited members and viewing access
+- assign multiple people to a single task
+- have the complete status saved to database